 - Lifestyle changes like weight loss and stretching

 In the event that your nerve pain does not respond to conservative treatments and you are considering undergoing an open spine surgery, contact Laser Spine Institute to learn about the numerous benefits of our minimally invasive outpatient spine surgery.

-Our minimally invasive decompression surgeries and minimally invasive stabilization surgeries can both help to relieve pressure on the impacted nerve while maintaining stability in the spine; our decompression surgery is the most commonly recommended form of treatment for our patients.
-Because we approach the spine with minimally invasive techniques, our procedures are safer and effective than traditional open neck or back surgery.
+Our minimally invasive decompression surgeries and minimally invasive stabilization surgeries can help to relieve pressure on the impacted nerve while maintaining stability in the spine; our decompression surgery is the most commonly recommended form of treatment for our patients.
+Because we approach the spine with minimally invasive techniques, our procedures are a safer and effective alternative to traditional open neck or back surgery.^